equinor/ert/docs/reference/configuration/observations.rst

  };

-If you do not want the observation error to drop below a given threshold, say 100, you can use RELMIN and the keyword ERROR_MIN:
+If you do not want the observation error to drop below a given threshold, say 100, you can set ERROR_MODE to RELMIN and the keyword ERROR_MIN:

 .. code-block:: none